-- Infection of the gut is the common cause.
-(The medical term for infection of the gut is gastroenteritis.)
+- Infection of the gut (gastroenteritis) is the common cause:

 - A virus is the common cause of infective diarrhoea in the UK.
 Sometimes it is just 'one of those germs going about'.
 Various viruses are easily spread from person to person by close contact, or when an infected person prepares food for others.
 For example, infection with a virus called rotavirus is the most common cause of diarrhoea in children in the UK.
 Almost every child in the UK has a rotavirus infection before they are 5 years old.
 Adenovirus is another common cause.